wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

    <img align="right" width="128" src="https://github.com/kubernetes/community/blob/master/icons/png/resources/labeled/rs-128.png?raw=true">

 Deployments let you create, update, roll back, and scale Pods, using <strong>ReplicaSets</strong>.

+Much training focuses on Deployments because Deployments provide a helpful "front end" to ReplicaSets.

 Deployments manage their own ReplicaSets to achieve the declarative goals you prescribe, so you will most commonly work with Deployment objects.